bristermitten/Frigga/README.md

 These language features give developers freedom to design code as concisely or verbosely as they like, while maintaining clarity either way.

+## Other Features

+* Frigga has very few keywords.
+Most functionality is done with existing functions in the standard library that may have lower level access (eg `yield` has direct access to the stack unlike most functions).
+This makes functionality more transparent rather than hiding lower level things from the developer.

+* Frigga features protection against side effects.
+Any function that modifies a mutable property must have the `stateful` keyword.
+Calling a stateful function forces the caller to also be stateful.
+This forces acknowledgement of state, making functionality more explicit.

+* Frigga is partially interoperable with JVM classes, being able to interact with them, but not vice versa.
+This will be improved upon in the future.

+* Frigga has no concept of `null`.
+Functions may return Nothing, which is both a type and a value. `Nothing` is special, as it is a subtype of every type.
+By default, calling a function on `Nothing` is a no-op, and will return Nothing, however in future Nothing handling will be improved, with errors similar to `NullPointerException` and possibly safe access, similar to Kotlin.

+* Frigga features some type coersion.
+Literals can be coersed to functions returning that value.
+For example, `3` can be used in place of `() -> 3`. **This is subject to change**

+* All operators can be overloaded for a Type (eg + - * etc)

+* Frigga features Tuples, which can be used to yield 2 or more values from a single function

+## Planned Features

+* Static Analysis in place of a compiler
+* Annotations
+* Language Level function optimisations (eg tail recursion unrolling, same-input same-output caching, etc)
+* Extension Functions
+* Structs
+* Named and Default Parameters
+* Fully implement the runtime!
+* Much more!